 No, there are other options available to you.
 If you register as a small payment institution, you cannot acquire passport rights under the regulations, so you may wish to become an authorised payment institution if you wish to take advantage of the passport.
 You may also choose to become an agent of a payment services provider.
 An overview of the options available to you is set out in PERG 15 Annex 1, Flowcharts 1 and 2.

 Q28.
 We only wish to be an agent of a payment institution.
-Do we need to apply to the FCA and/or PRA for registration?
+Do we need to apply to the FSA for registration?

 Q29.
 We are an agent of a credit institution for the purpose of providing payment services.
-Do we need to apply to the FCA and/or PRA for registration?
+Do we need to apply to the FSA for registration?

 Q30.
-We are an agent of an electronic money institution for the purpose of providing payment services.
-Do we need to apply to the FCA for registration under the PSD regulations?1
+We are an agent of an e-money issuer for the purpose of providing payment services.
+Do we need to apply to the FSA for registration?

 As such an agent you will need to be registered by your principal under the Electronic Money Regulations, see PERG 3A Q21.
 However, in our view you do not need to be registered as an agent under the PSD regulations unless you are also providing payment services on behalf of another payment institution.1